ShuiJu/CS2FPSBenchmark/README.md

 # My Current video setting: (I start upload the cs2_video.txt again...)

+Before you try my settings directly by download cs2_video.txt, please beware to change "VendorID" and "DeviceID" to your specific ones.
+Otherwise it wont work and go back to default.

 Boost player contrast: on (This is a free official vacless cheat given by valve let you see people much clear when smoke is around.
 If you have any choices left for performance, dont disable it.)

 V-Sync: off